VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/DiabetesPrediction/DiabetesPrediction.md

 #  Overview:
-		  Developed a health classification system using medical data to predict diabetes Diabetes Prediction using Logistic Regression and Decision Tree classifier
+		  Developed a health classification system using medical data to predict diabetes Diabetes Prediction using Logistic Regression,KNN and Decision Tree classifier

         This project predicts whether a given patient is diabetic  or non-diabetic using “diabetes.csv” It Follows  industrial best practices  by